Sahil-Chhabra-09/Time-Tracker/README.md

 - morgan for logging out the requests

 ## Future Scope / Features to follow:
-- commenting about the time frames
+- commenting about the time frames [Done]
-- displaying all the time frames data in a sidesection
+- displaying all the time frames data in a sidesection [Done]
 - tagging of the time spent throughout the day and sorting based on that
 - visualizing how the day went by analyzing the tags
+- ability to delete tags